Street Machine Summernats 34 - Jan 6-9, 2022

 The hottest new elite builds are unveiled at Summernats on Friday night at the Great Meguiar's Uncover.
 Got a car that has never been seen in public that you think should have a spot?
 Contact the Summernats office today.

 Want to show off your car but don't want to put it through the judging process?
-Park up on the Main Arena at any time from Friday through to Sunday and let the huge Summernats crowd see the result of all your hard work.
+Park up on the Main Arena from 9am on Friday, Saturday or Sunday and let the huge Summernats crowd see the result of all your hard work.

 The Summernats City Cruise marks the official opening of the event and is a chance for select entrants to show off their ride to the city of Canberra.
 Participants drive in convoy from Exhibition Park into the centre of Canberra before a crowd of thousands, and then return to the venue.